ansys/actions/doc/source/style-actions/index.rst

 Style actions
 =============
-The style actions allow for checking code and documentation quality compliance with PyAnsys guidelines.
+Style actions check code and documentation quality compliance with PyAnsys guidelines.

-For using these actions, a project needs to use `pre-commit
+To use these actions, a project must use `pre-commit
 <https://pre-commit.com>`_ and `Vale <https://vale.sh>`_.
-If your project needs
+For help
-to implement these tools, please contact `pyansys.support@ansys.com
+implementing these tools, send an email to `pyansys.support@ansys.com
 <mailto:pyansys.support@ansys.com>`_.

 Code style action